 - Difficulty remembering and recalling words.

-All of the children with resourced provision places have a statement/EHC plan of SEN, stating speech and language impairments as their primary difficulty.
 Many children who are identified and provided for at an early age make significant progress with their speech and may no longer require an EHC Plan by the end of their primary schooling.

-- What provision do the children receive?
+What Speech and Language provision will the children receive?

 What can we provide?